RanoLangari/Htmx-Express-TodoApp/README.md

-simple TodoApp using express js. mysql, and HTMX
+simple TodoApp using Express js.
+Mysql, Tailwind CSS, and HTMX